jay-ike/lightdom-web-components/step-by-step/README.md

 ### Step-by-Step events
 #### indexupdated
-This event is fired when the current step has been updated The properties of this event are:
+This event is fired when the current step has been updated The detail's properties of this event are:

 - current: the value of the index after update
 - previous: the value of the index before update